discNPC/disc_NPC_framework/README.md

-DISCORD_NPC FRAMEWORK
+## DISCORD_NPC FRAMEWORK

 A NestJS application that allows you to configure and set up two AI-powered agents capable of interacting with each other in a dedicated Discord channel.
 These bots use OpenAI’s API for intelligent responses, enabling engaging and dynamic conversations in real-time.

 📋 Features

-• Two Configurable AI Bots: Define bot personalities and behavior through environment variables.
+- Two Configurable AI Bots: Define bot personalities and behavior through environment variables.
-• Discord Integration: Bots communicate within a specific Discord channel.
+- Discord Integration: Bots communicate within a specific Discord channel.
-• Customizable Settings: Adjust response times and channels effortlessly.
+- Customizable Settings: Adjust response times and channels effortlessly.
-• OpenAI-Powered Intelligence: Bots are backed by OpenAI’s conversational AI capabilities.
+- OpenAI-Powered Intelligence: Bots are backed by OpenAI’s conversational AI capabilities.

 🚀 Getting Started

 Follow the steps below to set up and run the application.

 Prerequisites

-• Node.js (v16 or later)
+- Node.js (v16 or later)
-• NestJS CLI
+- NestJS CLI
-• A Discord Account with access to manage bots
+  -A Discord Account with access to manage bots
-• An OpenAI API Key
+- An OpenAI API Key

 🔑 Environment Variables